-- Merger parties can seek the ACCC’s view on whether a proposed merger is considered likely to substantially lessen competition, through the informal merger review process.
+- Merger parties can use the informal merger review process to seek the ACCC’s view on whether a proposed merger is likely to substantially lessen competition.

 - The ACCC’s view at the conclusion of the informal review process doesn’t protect parties from legal action by the ACCC or third parties.